plum-umd/adapton.ocaml/oopsla15_artifact_docs/ArtifactGuide.md

   >[guest@ic adapton.ocaml]$ tail experiments.csv

 Here each test has a line for initial construction, one for each change made, and one for final heap size.
 The time is the second floating point number (the first one with some decimal digits).

+**Running Manual IMP Tests**

+The imp test script that generates data for table2 is `test.py`.
+You can edit the common parameters at the top:
+  >[guest@ic incremental-computation]$ nano test.py

+Nano has common commands listed at the bottom.
+Press control-x to exit and y [enter] to save your work.

+The parameters at the top are set to run simpler tests that finish quickly. 'array_size' and 'intl_input' must be powers of 2.
+The second group of parameters are the ones used in the paper submission.
+This script is run as part of the test set above.
+You can call it as above, or add a parameter to run the longer set of tests `reproduce-results.sh full`.
+This will take many hours, though.

+Tests can also be run individually.
+We don't suggest doing this unless you want to deal with the details of how our tests work, but the following sequence will produce results:

+  >[guest@ic adapton.ocaml]$ cd ~/incremental-computation

+  >[guest@ic incremental-computations]$ ./imptests.native --artlib fromscratch --test fact3 --record --fact 10000

+  >[guest@ic incremental-computations]$ ./imptests.native --artlib structural --test fact3 --record --fact 10000

+  >[guest@ic incremental-computations]$ ./imptests.native --artlib nominal --test fact3 --record --fact 10000

+  >[guest@ic incremental-computations]$ cd results

+  >[guest@ic incremental-computations]$ tail fact-begin-swap-assign.csv

+What you see is the raw output file.
+The last three lines are the ones we just generated.
+They are more demanding but less thorough then the paper's results.
+The first floating point number in each line is the initial program run time.
+The second floating point number is the incremental run time.
+As you can see, Adapton ('structural', 'nominal') takes slightly longer for the initial program than Non-Adapton ('fromscratch').
+The benefit is in the incremental change runtime, where Adapton performs far better.